otissv/reason-react-starter/README.md

 ## Run Project with Server

-To run with the webpack development server run `npm run server` and view in the browser at http://localhost:8000.
+To run with the webpack development server run `npm run dev` and view in the browser at http://localhost:8000.
 Running in this environment provides hot reloading and support for routing; just edit and save the file and the browser will automatically refresh.

 Note that any hot reload on a route will fall back to the root (`/`), so `ReasonReact.Router.dangerouslyGetInitialUrl` will likely be needed alongside the `ReasonReact.Router.watchUrl` logic to handle routing correctly on hot reload refreshes or simply opening the app at a URL that is not the root.